Bruin-Dev/Intelygenz/docs/CREATE_NEW_MICROSERVICE.md

 It's important to have the .gitlab-ci.yaml files correctly defined to enable pipelines:
   * `new-bridge/.gitlab-ci.yml`
-  Change any reference to de template microservice to the new one.. example find and replace "bruin-bridge" for "new-bridge"
+  Change any reference of the template microservice to the new one: example find and replace "bruin-bridge" for "new-bridge"
   * `.gitlab-ci.yml` (the file in the root of the repository) Here we need to specify to gitlab-ci that we define other jobs in a different directories (the .gitlab-ci.yml of our new repo).
 So locate the root gitlab file and add a new line with the path of the new micro jobs (do it respecting the alphabetical order)
   ````